mgreen0827/react-box-click-race/README.md

 ## Installation

-Just run npm install and then npm start
+Just run npm install and then npm start.
+Hit "localhost:3000/" in the browser and it should be running.